teamserverless/app-platform-openfaas/README.md

 Do a commit and your function will be built and deployed by AP.

+You can also just run `make build` which automates the above.

 ## What next?

 It would be nice if DO added support for faas-cli and openfaas templates